rapyuta-robotics/rapyuta-io-docs/hugo/content/1_understanding-rio/13_use-cases.md

 * **Software Management of Your Robots**

   Robotics developers face many challenges with the continuous changing of requirements and updates of the software on the robots.
-To avoid the hassle of on-site software changes and updates, rapyuta.io allows you to remotely update and rollback the software that is running on your robots.
+To avoid the hassle of on-site software changes and updates, rapyuta.io allows you to remotely update and roll back the software that is running on your robots.
 This also serves as a powerful CI/CD tool for you to remotely improve operational efficiencies and client requirements.

 ##  Remote Management and after-sale support